In the NewsJul 14, 2020

 COVID-19 is increasing strategic uncertainty in Southeast Asia

 Nothing that’s happened on COVID-19 yet—including China’s much commented-on ‘mask diplomacy’—is going to sway opinions or foreign policy alignments in Southeast Asia in fundamental ways.
 But that could change depending on what steps China and the United States take as their relationship moves—as it now seems likely to do—in a sharper, more antagonistic direction in the months and years to come.

-Adam Schwarz is the founding partner and chief executive officer of Asia Group Advisors (AGA), a strategy and investment advisory firm.
-With offices and affiliates in Singapore, Jakarta, Bangkok, Hanoi, Yangon, Kuala Lumpur, Manila, and Washington DC, AGA serves global, regional, and national clients on regulatory analysis and advocacy, strategic communications, market entry, government relations, and reputation management.
+Adam Schwarz is a nonresident senior fellow with the Atlantic Council’s Indo-Pacific Security Initiative in the Scowcroft Center for Strategy and Security as well as founding partner and chief executive officer of Asia Group Advisors (AGA), a strategy and investment advisory firm.
+With offices and affiliates in Singapore, Jakarta, Bangkok, Hanoi, Yangon, Kuala Lumpur, Manila, and Washington, DC, AGA serves global, regional, and national clients on regulatory analysis and advocacy, strategic communications, market-entry, government relations, and reputation management.